Tahini for breakfast

 Breakfast meals vary in different cultures and places around the world.
 In France, breakfast is a café au lait and a croissant with butter or jam.
 The American continental breakfast includes pancakes, waffles, bacon, and scrambled eggs.
 In England, breakfast is not breakfast without beans, and in China, I once had rice noodles soup and unsweetened tea for breakfast.

-There are so many reasons why it’s good to add tahini to your morning meal.
+Let's leave the vegetables and the egg protein aside for a minute, and focus on the tahini.
+What the heck is that doing there on the breakfast buffet?
+Well, there are so many reasons why it’s good to add tahini to your morning meal.
 Tahini is packed with numerous vitamins and minerals, it contains a high level of protein and calcium, and it’s a source of iron.
 It’s a great starter for the day.

 And remember: Never skip breakfast- give your body the boost of energy it needs to start a happy healthy day.